By Andrew Plaster

 Carson's Chocolate Facory - demolished in 1998

-Mangotsfield railway station, on the cycle path immediately behind the Siston Hill development, was the setting and inspiration of one of the UK’s great plays.
+Mangotsfield railway station – on the cycle path immediately behind the Siston Hill development – was the setting and inspiration of one of the UK’s great plays.
 Arnold RIDLEY, who later went on to play Private Godfrey in Dad’s Army, was stranded at Mangotsfield station one night when he heard a train approaching.
 The sound got louder and louder but no train showed up, despite sounding like it was right in front of him.
 Freak acoustics made the sound of engines passing on another line behind the chocolate factory sound as if they were passing through the station.
-RIDLEY was inspired to write the play ‘The Ghost Train’ which was a massive hit in the West End in the 1920?s and made into two films.
-All the roads on the Siston Hill housing development are either named after the famous actor or have railway connections: Ridley Avenue, Arnold Road, The Sidings, Whistle Road etc.
+Ridley was inspired to write the play ‘The Ghost Train’ which was a massive hit in the West End in the 1920′s and made into two films.
+All the roads on the Siston Hill development are either named after the famous actor or have railway connections - Ridley Avenue, Arnold Road, The Sidings, Whistle Road etc.

-Kingswood Heritage Museum, in Tower Lane, Warmley, opens on the afternoons of Tuesday, Saturday, Sunday and bank holiday Monday from April to November and is located in the former William Champion’s zinc and brass works including an icehouse (not open to public) and a windmill tower.
-The museum gives an insight on local history of Kingswood and Warmley, and also provides regular guided walks round Warmley Gardens and grotto.
-For further information visit www.kingswoodmuseum.org.uk.
+Kingswood Heritage Museum, in Tower Lane, Warmley, opens on afternoons of Tuesday, Saturday, Sunday and bank holiday Monday from April to November, and is located in the former William Champion’s zinc and brass works including an icehouse (not open to public) and a windmill tower.
+The museum gives an insight on local history of Kingswood and Warmley, and also provides regular guided walks round Warmley Historic Gardens and grotto.
+For further information, visit the museum website www.kingswoodmuseum.org.uk.